Have you ever wondered why you are here on the Earth during this lifetime?

 I am feeling so inspired to continue on this amazing and purposeful path towards inner happiness and I hope you too are feeling inspired about discovering your purpose!

-If you'd like to learn more, please consider joining us at one of our upcoming yoga and wellness retreats.
+If you'd like to learn more, please consider joining us at one of our yoga retreats.

 If you have any questions or feedback on this article, please leave a comment in the comments section below.
-We'd love to hear from you!
+I'd love to hear from you!